rsfutch77/everdell_ai/README.md

 #TODO V2 If a player has passed, they can not be given any resources or cards
 #TODO V2 In the case of ties, the player with more events wins, if there is still a tie, then count resources
 #TODO V2 Re-shuffling an empty deck
+#TODO V2 A very smart AI would count cards and change what to play based on the likelihood of the remaining cards in the deck being drawn.
+This is not currently in the state representation.
 #TODO V2 The Chapel and Shepherd are not implemented yet because they are annoying

 AI Limitiations and Future Improvements